El Cartel Casera Mexicana

-A city-centre gem, El Cartel is paving the way for Mexican street food in Edinburgh.
-This compact cantina is bursting with hole-in-the-wall charms, and succeeds in drawing in the crowds while maintaining a seriously laid-back vibe.
+El Cartel is paving the way for Mexican street food in Edinburgh.
+This compact cantina is bursting with hole-in-the-wall charms, drawing in the crowds while maintaining a seriously laid-back vibe.
 Food is served tapas-style, arriving throughout the meal, making sharing almost mandatory.
 The menu is brief, focusing on doing those dishes extremely well.
 Start with the antojitos (snacks), including spicy corn topped with crema and sprinkled with melted cheese, or frijoles, the deliciously ‘drunken’ refried pinto and kidney bean dip.
 Guacamole is served with crispy plantain and topped with feta and pomegranate.
 Hand-pressed tacos are the main event, including the tasty (and mild, for those avoiding spice) baja cod, or the veggie-friendly sweet potato with sheep's milk cheese, pomegranate and pumpkin seeds.
 Check out the daily changing specials board to see where the chefs have been shaking things up.
 Homemade sorbet or ice-cream wraps up proceedings – try the mango infused with tequila.
 To drink, it’s got to be one of their highly Instagram-able frozen margaritas.
 With menu changes every quarter, there’s an added excuse to visit every few months.
 Long may they continue.

 - High point: Excellent and authentic Mexican food in trendy setting